 Strong candidates for the ELP will exhibit the following traits:

-- Is an expert in their field of work who others come to for advice or guidance in that area
+- Has significant expertise in their field of work, and is someone who others come to for advice or guidance in that area

 - Has demonstrated leadership in informal ways (e.g., inspires others, takes initiative, leads projects, shows integrity, communicates effectively, has strong decision-making skills, is accountable, resilient and confident)